hidelab/CPPCxN/README.md

 Additional tools that provide flexibility to PCxN.

 ### P-combiner
-This tool allows the combination of 2 or more PCxN output matrices into one (no duplicates).
-Adjusted p-values are re-calculated and duplicates are removed (check *Concatenate matrices* section above)
+This tool allows the combination of 2 or more PCxN output matrices into one.
+The combination requires both output matrices to be calculated beforehand.
+Adjusted p-values are re-calculated and duplicates are removed (check **Concatenate matrices** section above).

+### P-adder
+This tool takes a PcxN output matrix as a base and runs/adds the results of a different set of genesets.
+Checks that same named genesets have an identical gene member list.
+The tools requires only the base matrix to be pre-calculated and calculates only the necessary pairs (the ones that don't already exist in the base matrix).